nullstalgia/cah-generator-dockerized/README.md

 ## Turbo Quick Start ⭐

+### About this fork:

+I was using this tool but wanted to use a custom icon as well as the normal fonts.
+Those aren't supplied due to copyright (it's a paid font), but the current code expects them.

 Generating your own custom CAH deck:

 1. Make sure all the cards you want to generate are up-to-date in the `cards/deck_<#>` folder